North Korea suspected of jamming flight signals in South

 Officials at the Korea Communications Commission declined to comment whether North Korea was the source of the signal jamming but said it had been identified as the culprit in at least one similar incident.

-A Defence Ministry official declined to comment on the source of the jamming but said the military's equipment had not been affected.
+A Defense Ministry official declined to comment on the source of the jamming but said the military's equipment had not been affected.

 North Korea has stepped up its rhetoric against the South in recent weeks, hurling personal insults at South Korean President Lee Myung-bak and threatening to reduce the capital Seoul to ashes.

-It is expected to conduct a third nuclear test any day, possibly using a uranium device which would infuriate neighbouring countries and the United States which have been involved in talks to try to rein in its nuclear weapons programme.
+It is expected to conduct a third nuclear test any day, possibly using a uranium device which would infuriate neighboring countries and the United States which have been involved in talks to try to rein in its nuclear weapons program.

 The threat of cyber war from North Korea is seen in the South, one of the world's most wired countries, as increasing in sophistication.